 Students admitted to the program are expected to have and maintain satisfactory levels of health, including freedom from chemical dependency and communicable diseases.
 Students must be able to participate fully in the approved program of classroom studies as well as in campus and clinical laboratory learning experiences and assignments.
 Medical examination forms, documenting satisfactory levels of health, must be submitted as required.
 Students must test negative for drugs and alcohol during a screening conducted prior to assignment for clinical experience during the last semester of the program.
 Random drug and alcohol screening may be required during the clinical rotation.
+A background screen may also be required prior to assignment for clinical experiences in some agencies.
+The cost of this screen must be paid by the student.

 In the interest of maintaining safety, applicants possessing certain limitations may be requested to demonstrate abilities to perform laboratory procedures or skills safely, effectively, and without potential endangerment to themselves, faculty, other health care workers, or health care consumers.
 Students who are unable to demonstrate abilities to perform procedures or skills safely, effectively, and without potential endangerment may be denied admission or progression in the program.
 The Clinical Laboratory Technology Program coordinator and the Division of Health Sciences chairperson will make final determinations regarding applicants' eligibility for participation in program activities.
 The technical performance standards for the CLT Program are stated below: